Mutiny on the Bounty (1962 film): Lewis Milestone

 "Marlon did not have approval of the story", said Milestone.
 "But he did have approval of himself.
 If Brando did not like something, he would just stand in front of the camera and not act.
 He thought only of himself.
 At the same time, he was right in many things that he wanted.
 He is too cerebral to play the part of Mr. Christian the way Clark Gable played it."

-Milestone said the script was constantly being rewritten by Charles Lederer on set, with input from Rosenberg, Sol Siegel and Joseph Vogel, as well as Brando.
-Milestone said Lederer often worked on the script with Brando in the morning, and shooting did not start until the afternoon.
+Milestone said the script was constantly being rewritten on set by Charles Lederer with input from Rosenberg, Sol Siegel and Joseph Vogel, as well as Brando.
+Milestone said Lederer often worked on the script with Brando in the morning, and shooting did not begin until the afternoon.
 Milestone said "you had the option of shooting it, but since Marlon Brando was going to supervise it anyway, I waited until someone yelled 'camera' and went off to sit down somewhere and read the paper."

 The film ended up costing $10 million more than originally expected.
 Adding to the turmoil of the production's woes, a Tahitian was killed while filming a canoe sequence.

 "I have been in this business a few days but I never saw anything like this", said Milestone.
 "It was like being in a hurricane on a rudderless ship without a captain.
 I thought when I took the job that it would be a nice trip.
 By the time it was finished, I felt as though I had been shanghaied."

 "The big trouble was lack of guts by management at Metro", said Milestone.
 "Lack of vision.
 When they realised there was so much trouble with the script they should have stopped the whole damn production.
 If they did not like Marlon's behavior they should have told him that he must do as they wished or else they should have taken him out of the picture.
 But they just did not have the guts."
 Shooting was ultimately finished by October 1961.